 Besides that, you will only need to brush your Frenchie once or twice a week.
 You can use a grooming mitt or bristle brush for this approach.
 However, keep in mind that some other causes can lead to a French Bulldog shedding excessively.

-When it comes to French Bulldogs, bathing too frequently is not good.
+When it comes to French Bulldogs, bathing too frequently is not a good thing.
 This is because your Frenchie has sensitive skin.
-If you bathe him too frequently, it will dry their skin, causing irritation.
+If you bathe him too frequently, it will make their skin dry, causing irritation.
 That being said, you shouldn’t let your Frenchie stay dirty all day long.

 French Bulldogs might not need hours of exercise each day, but they DO require some exercise.
 As your little furball is playful and energetic, you will need to take him on a walk daily.
 Otherwise, your dog will release this pent-up energy by negative means.